SpaceVim/SpaceVim/docs/quick-start-guide.md

 <!-- vim-markdown-toc -->

-This is a quick start guide for SpaceVim, which will tell you how to install and configure SpaceVim.
-And provides a list of resources for learning SpaceVim.

-If you haven’t seen SpaceVim at all yet, the first thing you should read is this guide.
-It will give you a good idea of what SpaceVim is like.

-## Install
+## Installation

+First of all, you need to [install Vim or Neovim](../install-vim-or-neovim-with-python-support/), preferably with `+python3` support enabled.

-At a minimum, SpaceVim requires `git` and `curl` to be installed.
-Both tools are needed for downloading plugins and fonts.
+Also, you need to have `git` and `curl` installed in your system, which are needed for downloading plugins and fonts.

-If you are using Vim/Neovim in a terminal, you will also need to set the font of your terminal.
+If you are using a terminal emulator, you will need to set the font in the terminal configuration.

 ### Linux and macOS